-On May 23rd 2020 this year we gave birth to our rainbow baby Apollon Alexandros Moorhouse who was born early at 35 weeks at St Marys Hospital in Manchester.
-After the death of Kallipateira we knew that to give her a brother or sister with a better outcome we must be cared for by the best in the UK, Professor Alexander Heazell of The Tommy’s Rainbow Clinic and research Centre in Manchester.
+On May 23rd 2020 we gave birth to our rainbow baby Apollon Alexandros Moorhouse who was born early at 35 weeks at Saint Marys Hospital in Manchester.
+After the death of Kallipateira and a miscarriage we knew that to give Kallipateira a brother or sister with a better outcome we must be cared for by the best in the UK, Professor Alexander Heazell of The Tommy’s Rainbow Clinic and research Centre in Manchester.
 Through the world class care and research, they undertake and put into practice, we are proud to say Apollon is a real-life miracle.
 If it were not for Professor Heazell he would not be here.

 Professor Heazell and his teams are the main beneficiary of The Kallipateira Moorhouse Foundation and through our support we will help to save babies lives.

-All funds raised for Bens Rhodes Extreme Challenge Walk 2021 will go to Professor Heazell and his teams.
+All funds raised for my 180 mile London to Manchester Extreme Challenge Walk 2022 will go to Professor Heazell and his teams.

-We ask everyone to please support and sponsor what you can and by doing this you will be making a huge difference for Professor Heazell and his teams and helping to save babies lives.
+I ask everyone to please support and donate/sponsor what you can and by doing this you will be making a huge difference for Professor Heazell and his teams and helping to save babies lives nationally.

 Please help Ben smash his £10,000 target at